Autonomy

 Twitchy, furtive, perhaps adolescently impatient,

-Impulsively, the young eagle lands, splashing,
+Impulsively, the young bird lands, splashing,

 Floating for several minutes